We are proud to welcome Justin DeBlasio in his initial year as Head Coach of San Clemente Boys Volleyball!

-Coach Talafus began playing volleyball during summer, prior to his sophomore year of high school.
+Coach Talafus began playing volleyball prior to his sophomore year of high school.
 He made the frosh/soph team at San Clemente High School where he excelled during his first season of playing competitive volleyball.
-He played under Ken Goldstone during his varsity season at San Clemente before graduating in 2007.
-He attended Saddleback College and transferred to Cal State Fullerton where he received his B.A. in History along with his teaching credential.
-Coach Talafus is currently in his second year of teaching history and PE at Serra High School in San Juan Capistrano.
+He played under Ken Goldstone during his varsity season at San Clemente before graduating in 2007 and then attending Saddleback College.
+He then transferre to Cal State Fullerton where he received his B.A. in History along with his teaching credential.

 Coach Talafus will be starting his fourth year teaching history at Capistrano Union High School in San Juan Capistrano and is excited to coach this year at the junior varsity level while helping the players develop their skills.
 This year will be his sixth season with the Triton boy’s volleyball program.

 He enjoys spending time with his wife Angie, his new baby girl Rylee, and his dog Copper during his time off the court.

 Wolf Beeuwsaert began his volleyball journey his freshman year at San Clemente High School.
 It wasn’t until the spring semester that he joined the 949 volleyball club.
 While on the Freshman team in high school and the 949 B team, he worked hard to secure a spot on the varsity team his sophomore year as well as with the 949 A team.
 From there, he played the rest of his 3 years of high school on varsity as a starter and earned several coach’s awards.